Matt Hollywood: The Brian Jonestown Massacre

 Matt Hollywood was a founding member of neo-psychedelic rock band, The Brian Jonestown Massacre, with the initial line-up of Anton Newcombe (guitar/vocals), Travis Threlkel (guitar), Ricky Maymi (drums), Jeff Davies (guitar) and Hollywood (bass).

 Hollywood was a member of The BJM for roughly seven years as mainly a bass guitar player, but was also known to play acoustically at times.
 Over this period, Hollywood contributed many musical ideas to the band.
-He composed and sang several of The BJM's songs, most notably "Oh Lord", "Maybe Tomorrow", "No Come Down" and "Not if You Were the Last Dandy on Earth"; the latter of which parodied The Dandy Warhols' single "Not if You Were the Last Junkie on Earth", and led many people to believe the 'Warhols and The BJM were fighting.
+He composed and sang several of The BJM's songs, most notably "Oh Lord", "Maybe Tomorrow", "No Come Down" and "Not if You Were the Last Dandy on Earth"; the latter of which parodied The Dandy Warhols' single "Not if You Were the Last Junkie on Earth", and led many people to believe the Dandys and The BJM were fighting.
 Hollywood has said of the song: "It always amazed me how this song got taken as evidence that Anton (Newcombe) was 'stalking' the Dandys - since he didn't even write it."
 The song was featured in the Jim Jarmusch film Broken Flowers.

 He appears on the 2004 documentary DiG! with The BJM, which also includes footage of the onstage altercation that led to his departure from the band.

-In 2010, it was reported that he has returned to the studio with The Brian Jonestown Massacre and is once again a full-time member.
+In 2010, it was reported that he has returned to the studio with The Brian Jonestown Massacre and was once again a full-time member.

 In 2014, Hollywood announced his first solo show taking place December 26 in Atlanta, Georgia, and that he would be backed by Atlanta-based rock and roll band Reverends.